mborgerson/Compose/README.md

     $ mongod --dbpath=./db

 Next, as described above, make sure that the `GOPATH` environment variable is set.
+For convenience, add the workspace **bin** directory to the `PATH` environment variable.

     $ export GOPATH=$HOME/go

-Next, for convenience, add the workspace **bin** directory to the `PATH` environment variable.

     $ export PATH=$PATH:$GOPATH

 Finally, run Compose.